Stepping Through the Program

 When a breakpoint is reached the Debug tool window becomes active and enables you to get control over the program's execution.
 For this purpose, you can use the menu commands, or the icons on the stepping toolbar of in the Debug tool window.

 Each stepping action advances the execution point to the next execution location, depending on the action you choose.

 Suppressing stepping into

 You can create a list of scripts that you want the debugger skip while stepping through the program.

-- To have the debugger skip all library scripts, select the Do now step into library scripts check box.
+To skip all library scripts, select the Do not step into library scripts checkbox.

 Tips and tricks

 The Force Step Into command enables you to step into a method of a class not to be stepped into.

 The classes, stepping into which is suppressed, are specified on the Debugger.
 Stepping page of the Settings/Preferences dialog box.

 The Force Step Over command enables you to jump over the method call ignoring the breakpoints on the way.